United Airlines Flight 328: Aircraft

 The Boeing 777 is a long-range, wide-body, twin-engine aircraft.
 At the time of the incident it had a relatively low accident fatality rate.
-The only two 777 accidents with total loss of aircraft, passengers and crew are Malaysia Airlines flights MH17 that was shot down over Ukraine in July 2014 and MH370 that disappeared over the Indian Ocean in March 2014.
+The only two 777 crashes with total loss of aircraft (passengers and crew) are Malaysia Airlines flight MH17 that was shot down over Ukraine in July 2014 and flight MH370 that disappeared over the Indian Ocean in March 2014.
 The other fatal accidents, Emirates Flight 521 and Asiana Airlines Flight 214, were both attributed to pilot error.
 Two other hull losses with passenger injuries occurred: EgyptAir Flight 667 had a cockpit fire while parked at the gate at Cairo Airport, and British Airways Flight 38 crashed on landing at Heathrow Airport.
 The latter was attributed to a design defect in its Rolls-Royce Trent 895-17 engines, not the P&W engines on this incident aircraft.